 "Already on it.
 Wow.
 There's only three left that she can hit.
 I'll send you a list of the residents that fit this connection in Gotham."

-"Thank you," Robin said clicking to another article.
+"Thank you," John said clicking to another article.

 "No problem.
 I have to go now.
 Talk to you later?"

 "Yeah, I'll call you if I get a lead."

 Barbara was disconnected and a list of names began to print.
 Scanning down, he recognized all the names.

 Bruce Wayne Enterprise.
 "I don't think he's in any danger," John mumbled.

 Jason Woodrue.
 "I know there has to be a connection."
 He sat down staring at the name, but nothing was clicking.